- Plan a Visit

 Higher Education Emergency Relief Funding

 Congress recently passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide some relief to students and colleges from the economic fallout related to the COVID-19 pandemic.
 One element of CARES Act funding is the Higher Education Emergency Relief Fund (HEERF).
-Clackamas Community College received $1,724,926 with $862,463 to be allocated to students.
-The purpose of this funding is to provide financial relief to students who have experienced loss of income or added expenses as a result of the pandemic.
+Clackamas Community College received $1,724,926 with $862,463 to be allocated to students, and $862,463 to help offset institution impacts.
+The student portion is meant to provide financial relief to students who have experienced loss of income or added expenses as a result of the pandemic.
 The amount of HEERF funding that institutions received is primarily based on the number of high-need students enrolled.

 CCC has signed and returned to the Department of Education the Certification and Agreement for Emergency Financial Aid Grants to Students.
 CCC intends to use no less the 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to our students.